CodeCricut/bTimeLogger-react/server/README.md

 **Description**: BTimeLogger React Server is a REST API which is used as the backend for a React website.

-**Project status**: feature-incomplete, not fully tested, test failures, and known bugs
+**Project status**: feature-complete, fully tested, no test failures, and no known bugs

 **Author**: Andrew Richerson